Musagen12/jumia_scrapper/README.md

 <h3>Project Overview</h3>

 This project involves developing a web scraper to extract product information from Jumia, an e-commerce website.
 The scraper will gather data such as product names, prices, ratings, and availability.
 This data can be used for analysis, price comparison, or other purposes.
-Features

-    Scraping Product Information: Extract product details including name, price, rating, and availability.
-    Data Storage: Save the scraped data into a CSV file for easy access and analysis.
-    Error Handling: Manage errors and exceptions to ensure the scraper runs smoothly.
+Features Scraping Product Information: Extract product details including name, price, rating, and availability, Data Storage: Save the scraped data into a CSV file for easy access and analysis and Error Handling: Manage errors and exceptions to ensure the scraper runs smoothly.

 <h3>Technologies Used</h3>